(Not) Understanding how retail chains make property decisions: Baltimore, Starbucks, and Salon Magazine

 The other thing I learned about Starbucks (and other chains)--besides "how every commercial district needs one as the solution"* (and this has been supported by the economists at Zillow, who fail to recognize that a Starbucks location is a follower of success not the creator of success, see "Confirmed: Starbucks knows the next hot neighborhood" and "Zillow says homes close to a Starbucks rise in value more quickly," San Jose Mercury-News), is that at the level of the market, it's not "Starbucks" making property decisions so much as their local commercial leasing representatives, even though they also have personnel dedicated to "global store development" for their biggest markets (Old job listing for store development, Starbucks.

 * Starbucks follows, it doesn't lead.
-I make the joke about Starbucks "as the one thing a commercial district" because when you work in the field, that's what residents come up to you and say, repeatedly.
+I make the joke about Starbucks "as the one thing a commercial district needs" because when you work in the field, that's what residents come up to you and say, repeatedly.
 It's not that simple.
 Similarly, Zillow is wrong that Starbucks knows the next hot neighborhood.
 They are followers, not leaders, and their locations are co-incident with what we might call high-value "amenity districts."

 For example, Starbucks considers the location at 8th and D Streets SE on Eastern Market Square in Capitol Hill a distressed location, even though the number is full of houses costing $800,000 or more.
 There aren't many examples of Starbucks stores leading neighborhood and commercial district revitalization efforts.
 In DC, they followed Xando...